 Health benefits of Kiwi fruits

-Kiwi is a powerhouse of many vitamins and minerals like vitamin A, vitamin B6, vitamin B12, vitamin E, vitamin C and essential minerals like zinc, potassium, sodium, copper, magnesium, calcium, iron, not only this it contains an ample amount of anti-oxidants, anti-fungal, anti-bacterial properties also.
+Kiwi is a powerhouse of many vitamins and minerals like vitamin A, vitamin B6, vitamin B12, vitamin E, and vitamin C, and essential minerals like zinc, potassium, sodium, copper, magnesium, calcium, and iron, not only this it contains an ample amount of anti-oxidants, anti-fungal, anti-bacterial properties also.

 One kiwi per day helps